-- Cover Page Applicants must record the FY 2023 allocation, matching funds, and estimated number of students that will be served in addition to the contact information for all appropriate staff. - Consortium Signature Page (if applicable)- For programs funded as a consortium in the competition, consortium partners must also sign the signature page during the continuation. - Uniform Grant Budget(s) Applicants must record the FY23 allocation under the appropriate line item listed on the attachment.
-The budget should include FY23 requested amount only.
-Additionally, the applicant must identify the 25% required Match funds. - Grant Narrative Revisions on the original submission.
-The full grant narrative requirements meet the requirements under CFR 463.22 and AEFLA Program Considerations. - Grant Narrative revisions are outlined in the Narrative Explanation Document.
-You are required to use your original grant narrative and use either red font or tracked changes to update your narrative to reflect changes and updates for FY23. - If directions are not followed, you will receive your application back and have a limited time to update the document in its correct format. - o Renewal for the IELCE Funding will come in a separate process.
+- Cover Page Applicants must record the FY 2024 allocation, matching funds, and estimated number of students that will be served in addition to the contact information for all appropriate staff. - Consortium Signature Page (if applicable) For programs funded as a consortium in the competition, consortium partners must also sign the signature page during the continuation. - Uniform Grant Budget(s) Applicants must record the FY24 allocation under the appropriate line item listed on the attachment.
+The budget should include FY24 requested amount only.
+Additionally, the applicant must identify the 25% required Match funds. - Grant Narrative Submit your FY23 Continuation plan.
+The full grant narrative requirements meet the requirements under CFR 463.22 and AEFLA Program Considerations.

-- Work Plan The Work Plan will detail all activities to occur during the fiscal year with associated timelines, goals, and responsible parties. - A detailed work plan must be submitted for the Adult Education and Literacy Activities (Section 231) and Adult Education in Correctional Institutions (Section 225). - Other Attachments Submit updated documents only if there have been changes from the FY2022 Competitive Submission. - Evidence of Not-for-Profit Status for Private Not-for-Profit Organizations, if applicable - o Proof of adequate liability insurance - List of Current Board Members
+- Grant Narrative revisions are required if the organization has had significant changes.
+You are required to use your FY23 Continuation grant narrative and use either red font or tracked changes to update your narrative to reflect changes and updates for FY24. - If directions are not followed, you will receive your application back and have a limited time to update the document in its correct format. - Work Plan The Work Plan will detail all activities to occur during the fiscal year with associated timelines, goals, and responsible parties. - A detailed work plan must be submitted for the Adult Education and Literacy Activities (Section 231) and Adult Education in Correctional Institutions (Section 225). - If directions are not followed, you will receive your application back and have a limited time to update the document in its correct format. - Other Attachments Submit updated documents only if there have been changes from the FY2022 Competitive Submission. - Evidence of Not-for-Profit Status for Private Not-for-Profit Organizations, if applicable - Proof of adequate liability insurance - List of Current Board Members

-Application Deadline: Submission method - Submit all required documents by June 10, 2022 no later than 5:00 p.m. to ICCB.submit.aelrfp@illinois.gov.
+Application Deadline: Submission method - Submit all required documents by May 1, 2023 no later than 5:00 p.m. to ICCB.submit.aelrfp@illinois.gov.
 The subject line should read: [Program Name] AEFLA FY2023 Renewal.